 Find Your Passion

-All across the college, you'll find stimulating environments and opportunities for hands-on experiences.
-You'll learn from professors who are nationally and internationally known for their expertise and transformational contributions to industry, science, business, government, and society.
+Programs in the College of Arts and Sciences will inspire you, open your mind, and prepare you to be an engaged global citizen.
+All across the college, you’ll find stimulating environments and opportunities to learn from professors who are nationally and internationally known for their expertise and contributions to industry, science, business, government, and society.

 Majors and Specializations

-Click on a field of study to learn more, or download the Arts and Sciences Overview (pdf).
+Click on a field of study to learn more, or download the Arts and Sciences degree overview.

 - Basic Medical Sciences